rukai/not-webusb-rs/readme.md

   * transaction timeout
 * Internal cleanup
 * I would love for this project to have a recommended webusb implementation of the fido client protocol, allowing browsers with webusb support to avoid the "touch your security key" pop ups, while keeping fido as a fallback protocol.
 I have no immediate plans to implement this however.
+* Long message on chrome + windows has invalid characters at the end